 Printer’s speed: The slower the speed, the slower the print time.

-For example, printing a wheel with a 21 cm circumference at a speed of 60mm and a layer height of 0.1mm, it took 6 hours.
+For example, printing a wheel with a 21 cm circumference at a speed of 60mm and a layer height of 0.1mm, took 6 hours.
 For manufacturing work, a cube would take five seconds.
 A jet engine turbine blade would take about a day, assuming you were modeling it, not designing it.
 With the Ender 3, using a high detail printing resolution can take up to 4 hours to print a 28mm scale human fighter figure.

 Will 3D Printing Replace Traditional Manufacturing?